Code-the-Dream-School/node-essentials/assignments/assignment3-middleware.md

 3. **What is REST and how does it relate to Express applications?**
    - Explain REST principles and HTTP methods
    - Show how to design RESTful API endpoints
-   - Discuss status codes and proper API responses
+   - Discuss HTTP status codes and proper API responses

 **Video Requirements**:
 - Keep it concise (3-5 minutes)